 Future of Content?

 There’s no denying that Americans favor comfort – and the same goes for movie watching.
+Whether using live TV streaming services like Hulu + Live TV with a TV guide or an on-demand service like Netflix, viewers have more choices.
 Streaming services have opened doors for people to watch new movies at home and have even convinced frequent theatergoers to stay in.
 But the future of movie theaters isn’t completely doomed.
 New ticket subscription services may make the theater experience more attractive to viewers, especially since cost is a major factor in their decision to watch from home.

 However, if subscription services start releasing movies at the same time as movie theaters, home entertainment could take on a whole new role.
 But until that happens, the cost and comfort of watching movies at home are well worth the wait.